 SoTech wrote this guide.
 We are one of the five agencies listed.
 We tried to write the other four profiles the way we'd want ours written if a competitor wrote it about us — accurately, with the buyer they're genuinely best for clearly stated, and with the customer they're not for stated just as clearly.
 Where we got something wrong, email us at info@thesocialtech.net and we'll correct it.

 Related reading on this site: DIY SEO vs. hiring a Houston SEO agency walks through the cost-benefit math if you're earlier in the decision.
 How Houston businesses can rank in AI search results covers what's changed about marketing in 2026 — the criteria above reflect a market where ChatGPT and Google AI Overviews are doing as much sourcing as Google's blue links.
+If AI capability specifically is your buying criterion, see our companion guide to the best AI marketing agencies in Houston.

 Schedule a Call With SoTech